ibhattacharj/LocalVibes/team/m2/data.md

 - **Distribution Date:** Date when the newsletter is distributed.
 - **Subscribers:** List of users subscribed to the newsletter.

-## 13. Donation & Merchandise Transactions
+## 13. Donation & Merchandise Transactions (can use Stripe, Paypal, or Venmo links)
 - **Transaction ID:** Unique identifier for each transaction.
 - **User ID:** The user making the transaction.
 - **Artist ID:** The artist receiving the donation or purchase.
 - **Transaction Type:** Type of transaction (e.g., Donation, Merchandise Purchase).
 - **Amount:** Amount of the transaction.

-## 14. Social Sharing & RSVPs
+## 14. Social Sharing & RSVPs (can integrate with Facebook/Instagram API)
 - **Share ID:** Unique identifier for each shared event.
 - **User ID:** The user sharing the event.
 - **Event ID:** The event being shared.